israeljsf95/Israel-Jesus-Santos-Filho/README.md

 (publications on my research gate)
 - National Publication on IX ENCOM: Conferência Nacional em Comunicações, Redes e Segurança da Informação (2019)
 - International Publication on INTERSPEECH (2020)
+- Special Student of the Pos Graduate Programming on Electric Engineer of Federal University of Sergipe:
+  - Taked as Graded: Computer Vision (A grade), Non Linear Systems Analysis (A grade), Modeling and Simulation (B grade)
+  - Taked as Listener: Graph Theory, Speaker Recognition, Stochastic Simulation and Electronic Instrumentation.
 - Visitor Student Research Program at KAUST (King Abdullah University of Science and Technology) - May 2020 ~ February 2021 - Working on a novel algorithm based on quantum physics to do denoising and feature extraction/generation on pulsed shaped signals.